danielrs95/notasEstudio/0_YouDontKnowJavaScript/4_Types_&_Grammar.md

 The main reason you'd want to create an error object is that it captures the current execution stack context into the object.
 This stack context includes the function call stack and the line number where the error object was created

-You would tipically use such an error object with the `throw` operator
+You would typically use such an error object with the `throw` operator

 ```js
 function foo(x) {